A Fine Madness: Production

 Jerome Hellman bought the film rights in May 1964.
 The project was intended as a coproduction by Metro-Goldwyn-Mayer, Hellman's Pan Arts Company and director Delbert Mann's Biography Productions, with Mann slated to direct the film.
 The first draft of the script was completed by screenwriter Elliott Baker in August 1964, with production scheduled to begin in the fall, although it would be delayed.
 Eva Marie Saint, Robert Shaw and Mary Ure were rumored to have joined the cast while the film was in its planning stages.

 Sean Connery was interested in the role since Hellman's acquisition of the property but had been busy with other commitments.
 Hellman and Connery continued to discuss the role for many months, and Hellman traveled to the Bahamas to meet with Connery during the filming of Thunderball.
 Connery was finally cast in June 1965.
-By that point, Warner Bros. had acquired the project, with Irvin Kershner replacing Mann as director.
+By that point, Warner Bros.
+Pictures had acquired the project, with Irvin Kershner replacing Mann as director.
 Jackie Coogan was granted a leave of absence from the television series The Addams Family to appear in the film.

 Location filming in the Murray Hill section of Manhattan began on September 20, 1965.
 Hellman invited famed Japanese director Akira Kurosawa to New York to watch the filming, and Kurosawa also scouted area locations for a future film.